 We seem to have a Government as present which, when faced with a fork in the road always decides to take the "wrong one".
 Consequently, facing a Budget blow out of very significant proportions (too much spending and too little "mining tax" revenue") they decided to focus of the "Cookie Jar", which is every right minded politician's view of superannuation.

-Recent RBA recent have seen Australian interest rates fall to their lowest levels since 1959.
-Typically, Australian expatriates once overseas rarely review their mortgage arrangements; usually on the presumption that is just too much of a hassle, or that somehow the changes will be reflected in their mortgage payments.
+Current Australian mortgage mortgage interest rates are at 30 year lows.
+Typically, Australian expatriates once overseas rarely review their mortgage arrangements; usually on the presumption that is just "too much of a hassle" and, particularly if they are on variable mortgages, presume that their mortgage payments will remain competitive.

 Despite the AUD being at 4 month lows amongst most major currencies as this article is written, Sterling has continued it's poor performance against the Australian dollar into 2013 and is at nearly 30 year lows.
 The chart below shows monthly average exchange rates over the last 20 years - with the AUD continuing to trend well above the long-term "average" rate.